Gwineafowl727/Readable/README.md

-# osu-density
+# osu!density
-osu!density is a tool under development for using an [osu!](https://osu.ppy.sh/home) map's object density as a metric for difficulty.
+This is a tool under development for using an [osu!](https://osu.ppy.sh/home) map's object density as a metric for difficulty.
 The end goal of this program is to organize maps by readability, with a focus on EZ mod, and make practicing the reading skillset as straightforward as possible.

-Please see this repository's wiki for details on design philosophy and documentation
+Please see this repository's wiki for details on design philosophy and documentation.

+# Installation

+Coming soon, as soon as I have made GUI.

 # Why am I making this program?
 What game even is this anyway?